DaleOnRails/Skygear/README.md

 5. Assign roles to users with rolify gem (see rails authentication app and canvas!!!)

+6. Instead of using default HTML size attributes for pics figure out how to use cloudinaries methods so i can resize without affecting image ratio's.

 **TESTING:**

 1. 'Require' rubocop-rspec for the gem/extension to work with rspec (follow instructions on github homepage)